stuffofminsun/stuffofminsun.github.io/projects.md

 ### 2019-05-02
 ## <a href="https://minsun-agencytrading.herokuapp.com/">U.S. Agency Trading Volumes and TBA Prices (2019) (dash/plot.ly, heroku)</a>

 A visualization of the US agency trading market.
-The existing data is good, but am missing 2 more price charts (agency CMOs and specified pool trades) at the moment.
 Some discussion <a href="https://www.stuffofminsun.com/2019/05/02/etl-pipelines/">here</a>.

 ### 2019-04-22
 ## <a href="https://minsun-muni.herokuapp.com/">U.S. Municipal Loans Held by Commercial Banks (2000-2018) (dash/plot.ly, heroku)</a>